jade1508/AB_Testing/README.md

 experiments by adding a row to a spreadsheet - no new code required per test.
 Inspired by *Trustworthy Online Controlled Experiments* (Kohavi, Tang, Xu).

 The core idea: **AI writes the report.
-Code, not AI, makes the call.**
+Code - not AI - makes the call.**
 Every ship / no-ship decision is computed deterministically in Python before the payload ever reaches the AI step; the AI's only job is to turn verified numbers into a clear, executive-ready narrative.